-From the age of 16, you will start to become responsible for your care.
+From the age of 16, you will start to have more of a say in your care.
 You will probably have a lot more responsibility for your care when you turn 18.
 The way you access funding and services will change and could become more difficult.
 Think about the life you want and how your care and support can help you to achieve this.

 What’s right for you will depend on what you need.
 Becoming independent usually happens in small steps.
 For example, using transport and asking for things in shops.
 Learning skills like these will help you to ask questions, make decisions and start managing your care.

 Before you turn 18, you can ask your local authority for a transition assessment.
 The Care Act 2014 says they have to give you one if you ask for one.

 When you are 14 or under, your local authority should give you a named person to help you transition to adult services.
 They will often be a social worker and might be called a ‘keyworker’.
 If you do not get a keyworker, ask for one.
 You may have more than one keyworker if they change jobs.

 It’s your keyworker’s job to help you transition to adult services.
 You will make a transition plan together.
 This looks at the support you need to meet specific goals.
 Your goals should be things you want to be able to do.
 They should include:

 If you do not have a good relationship with your keyworker, you can ask for a new one.
 You can also ask for an advocate to go with you to meetings about your care.
 An advocate should be someone you trust, who also knows what your rights are.